Teacher Training Program on Coding and Data Analysis

 Based on the effectiveness of our 'Smart Lamp' curriculum, we are working on creating effective teaching materials for teachers that will allow them to meet the Computer Science graduation requirement for CPS high school students.

-In 2017-18 school year, RDCEP conducted a series of Teacher Training workshops called 'Energy Engineers' for CPS teachers in collaboration with the Center for College Access and Success at the Northeastern Illinois University (CCAS@NEIU), Project SYNCERE and Planetary Laboratory.
-These workshops brought cross-curricular hands-on activities to the classroom, engaging teachers from different disciplines like mathematics, environmental science, social sciences and computer science.
-The students also learned the basics of coding using a smart device designed from LED lights and a micro-computer called Raspberry Pi.
+RDCEP is conducting a series of Teacher Training workshops called 'Energy Engineers' for CPS teachers in collaboration with the Center for College Access and Success at the Northeastern Illinois University (CCAS@NEIU), Project SYNCERE and Planetary Laboratory.
+These workshops bring cross-curricular hands-on activities to the classroom, engaging teachers from different disciplines like mathematics, environmental science, social sciences and computer science.
+Students also learn the basics of coding using a smart device designed from LED lights and a micro-computer called Raspberry Pi.

-Currently, we are working on adapting our curriculum such that the students can learn coding directly in a browser, without the hardware part.
+Currently, we are working on adapting our curriculum such that the students can learn coding directly in a browser, without physical hardware.
 This will help us empower teachers to effectively teach the curriculum in their classrooms.
 Once the students and teachers become comfortable with the programming part, our staff members will bring in and demonstrate how to use the same codes to control real LED lights.

 Energy Demo Lending Library